kitschpatrol/mdat/packages/mdat/readme.md

 You could set up a separate readme template file and use one of a to generate your readme, but then you'd still have to wire up data ingestion and deal with and the cognitive clutter of a second half-baked readme in your repo.

-`mdat` solves this tedium by committing a minor sacrilege: It allows comments in Markdown files to become placeholders for dynamic content, overwriting themselves in place with content pulled from around your repo.
+MDAT solves this tedium by committing a minor sacrilege: It allows comments in Markdown files to become placeholders for dynamic content, overwriting themselves in place with content pulled from around your repo.
 When `mdat` is run against the file, specific comments are expanded with content from elsewhere, the file is updated in-situ.

 I wrote it for use in my own projects, but if someone else finds it useful, that's great.